Table of Contents

 Updated on

-It’s no surprise that Colombia is one of the most popular destinations in South America.
-With its stunning Caribbean beaches, lush coffee fields, impeccable Amazon Rainforest, and colorful cities, Colombia has it all.
 Considering all that there is to see, you’ll want to be prepared for the trip of a lifetime.
-That’s why we put together this comprehensive packing list full of our must-have items as well as guides for what to wear, what NOT to bring, and answers to our most FAQs on Colombia.
+That’s why we put together this comprehensive packing list full of our must-have items as well as guides for what to wear in Colombia, what NOT to bring, and answers to FAQs.

 See our product selection criteria and guidelines here.

-What to Pack for Colombia – 17 Essentials
+What to Pack for Colombia – 27 Essentials

 • 1.
 Quick-Dry Travel Towel